US economy dodges the threat of painful spending cuts

 Still, that additional spending isn't expected to deliver a significant boost to the economy.
 That's because the $320 billion figure is somewhat misleading.
 It's an increase compared with the deep cuts that would have been required under the 2011 law.
 But it's only a small gain compared with the current level of spending.

-"It's not so much that it's a big boost, but it's a pain that was avoided," said Michael Puglianese, an economist at Wells Fargo Securities.
+"It's not so much that it's a big boost, but it's a pain that was avoided," said Michael Pugliese, an economist at Wells Fargo Securities.

-Like most economists, Puglianese hasn't revised his economic forecasts based on Monday's deal.
+Like most economists, Pugliese hasn't revised his economic forecasts based on Monday's deal.
 He still expects economic growth to slip to 2.6% this year, a solid pace, from 2.9% in 2018.

 Still, the budget deal preserves the higher levels of federal spending that have helped support the economy under Trump as he prepares to seek re-election.
 The agreement also lifts the limit on the government's borrowing authority for two years, thereby avoiding a difficult battle that twice bedeviled the Obama administration and weighed on consumer sentiment and the financial markets.